JJLongoria/aura-helper/README.md

 <br/>

 # [**Documentation**](#documentation)
-To Help to the users with the boring documentation tasks, Aura Helper provide helpfull tools to create documentation faster and with a few clicks.
+To Help to the users with the boring documentation tasks, Aura Helper provide helpful tools to create documentation faster and with a few clicks.

 ## [**Apex Comments**](#apex-comments)
 Aura Helper provide the **best Apex Comments** system because you can define your own comment template to create comments automatically based on the template.
 You can addapt the template to the preferred format to create the comments only with write `/**` and Aura Helper will be create the entire comment with the selected information based on the created template.

-The Apex Comment Template system is a really powerfull system because allow to the users to create their own custom tags with to many datasources to create the comments and replace the tags with the selected data.
+The Apex Comment Template system is a really powerful system because allow to the users to create their own custom tags with to many datasources to create the comments and replace the tags with the selected data.
 For example, you can define your oun `@author` tag with named `@creator`, and select Salesforce username as datasource to replace the `@creator` tag template automatically with the specified data.
 Work like JavaDoc, but allow to the users to customize the comments.

 |  |  |
 | :--- | :---: |